Hierarchical Primitive Composition: Simultaneous Activation of Skills with Inconsistent Action Dimensions in Multiple Hierarchies: Optimal Policy Equivalence

+The training of HPC is sequentially done from level 2 and iteratively stacks up the learned policies as the level increases.
+The primitives at level 1 are flat since no compositions occur below that level.
+To train the compound policy at level $l$, we assume that it is accessible to all primitives that consist of the compound policy.
+Although which primitive to be used is manually determined by the user, the required engineering effort is minimal as the meta-policy learns how to take advantage of the primitives regardless of their role.
+This can be verified in Section~\ref{Experiment:TaskPerformance}.

+For the meta-policy optimization, any RL methods that are capable of maximizing the meta-objective function defined in Equation~\ref{eq:objective_meta} can be applied, while we used Soft-Actor-Critic (SAC) in this paper~\cite{haarnoja2018soft}.
+This can easily be done by regarding weights as an action.
+The parameters of the primitives are kept fixed to prevent optimization instabilities~\cite{gu2016q} and invalid off-policy samples~\cite{nachum2018data}.

-\subsection{Optimal Policy Equivalence}
+\section{Optimal Policy Equivalence}

+In this section, we first describe the maximum entropy objective of our MDP setting at task $l$, and show that the objective of the meta-MDP is identical to that of the original MDP.
+Then, we prove that the solution for the meta-MDP applies to the standard MDP as well under several assumptions.

-The objective of the maximum entropy reinforcement learning corresponds to the accumulated sum of discounted rewards and entropies as follows \cite{haarnoja2018acquiring}.
+The objective of reinforcement learning corresponds to the accumulated sum of discounted rewards as follows \cite{haarnoja2018acquiring}.

-where $\mathcal{H}(X)$ indicates the differential entropy of the continuous random variable $X$ with the probability distribution $P(X)$, defined as: $\mathcal{H}(X)=-\mathbb{E}[\log(P(X)]$.
 To formulate the objective of our MDP, we substitute the standard policy $\pi$ with the compound policy, $\Pi$.
-In addition, since the entropy term is used for incentivizing the uncertainty of the policy distribution, we replace the standard entropy of the policy with the entropy of the primitive intents.
+In addition, to incentivize the uncertainty of the meta-policy, we introduce the entropy of the primitive weights and formulate it based on a maximum entropy formulation.
 We omit the subscript $l$ hereafter for simplicity and rewrite the objective as follows.

 where $H(\boldsymbol\omega)$ denotes the entropy of the categorical distribution with $\boldsymbol\omega$ as its parameter.
-The entropy term desires the case where the intents are equally distributed to the primitives, and not biased.
+The entropy term desires the case where the weights are equally distributed to the primitives, and not biased.

-Prior to express \eqref{eq:objective_compound} with the meta-policy, we first define the reward function of the meta-MDP as discussed in Section~\ref{HPC:MDP}. \begin{definition}[Meta Reward Function] For any state $\mathbf{s}\in \mathcal{S}$, intent $\boldsymbol\omega = \pi^{meta}(\mathbf{s}) \in \Omega$, and the compound policy defined by the intents $\Pi(\boldsymbol\omega)$, the reward function of the meta-MDP is defined by
+Prior to express \eqref{eq:objective_compound} with the meta-policy, we first define the reward function of the meta-MDP as discussed in Section~\ref{HPC:MDP}. \begin{definition}[Meta Reward Function] For any state $\mathbf{s}\in \mathcal{S}$, weight $\boldsymbol\omega = \pi^{meta}(\mathbf{s}) \in \Omega$, and the compound policy defined by the weights $\Pi(\boldsymbol\omega)$, the reward function of the meta-MDP is defined by

 \end{definition} We next define the objective of the meta-MDP as follows. \begin{definition}[Meta Objective Function] The objective of the meta-MDP given a meta-policy is defined by

 where, $\boldsymbol\omega_k = \pi^{meta}(\mathbf{s}_k)$ \end{definition}